bradymadden97/pz-metrics-analysis/DOCS.md

       - Set in [config.json](/config/config.json) file

 ### Dashboard Setup
 Use the [package.json](/package.json) file to let [npm](https://www.npmjs.com/) manage dependencies.
-Enter the `dashboard` subdirectory and run ` npm install ` to install all the project dependencies.
+Run ` npm install ` to install all the project dependencies.

 ## Run Locally
-* Tunnel into Elasticsearch and point it at the port you specified in `kibana.yml` and the [config.json](/config/config.json) file.
+* Tunnel into your chosen Elasticsearch instance and point it at the port you specified in `kibana.yml` and the [config.json](/config/config.json) file.
-* Start Kibana, which defaults to port `5601`, but should run on whatever port you specified in the query links in the [data.json](/config/data.json) file.
+* Start your local Kibana instance, which defaults to port `5601`, but should run on whatever port you specified in the query links in the [data.json](/config/data.json) file.
-* Enter the `dashboard` subdirectory of this repository and run `node app.js` which will start up the node server on the port you specified in [config.json](/config/config.json).
+* Run `node app.js` which will start up the node server on the port you specified in [config.json](/config/config.json).

 ## Use Dashboard
 Pz-Metrics Dashboard has two main capabilities- view logs and view Kibana graphs of logs.